DHTMLX/docs-spreadsheet/docs/api/spreadsheet_showcols_method.md

 ### Parameters

 - `cell` - (optional) the id of the cell used to define the id of a column.
-If the cell id isn't passed, the currently selected cell will be used
+If the cell id isn't passed, the currently selected cell is used

 ### Example